-Run Madtown 2017 is an inaugural race with a 43-year history.
+Run Madtown is a great set of races with a 40+ year history.

 Confused?
 Here’s how it came to be: the first runner-organized marathon in Madison happened in 1974, when 59 runners looped twice around Lake Monona.
 Except for a few gaps, annual Madison marathon races continued for decades.
 From the mid-1990s onward, a traditional half-marathon and marathon were held in Madison on the Sunday of Memorial Day weekend—the least weekend in May.